Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Patriots stats and trends

-- New England has two wins against the spread in five games this season.
+- So far this season New England has two wins against the spread.

-- The Patriots covered the spread in their only game when underdogs by 4 points or more.
+- The Patriots have been underdogs by 4 points or more once this season and covered the spread.

-- New England's games this season have gone over the point total one time in five opportunities (20%).
+- New England's games this year have hit the over on one of five set point totals (20%).

-- New England is 1-1 against the spread and 2-0 overall in games when it records more than 23.4 points.
+- New England is 1-1 against the spread and 2-0 overall when the team records more than 23.4 points.

 - The Patriots rack up 319.8 yards per game, 70.6 fewer yards than the 390.4 the Cowboys give up.

-- This season the Patriots have nine turnovers, three fewer than the Cowboys have takeaways (12).
+- The Patriots have turned the ball over nine times, three fewer times than the Cowboys have forced turnovers (12).

 Home and road insights

-- At home this season, New England has one win against the spread and is 0-3 overall.
+- New England has one win against the spread, and is 0-3 overall, at home this season.

 - This season, in three home games, New England has not gone over the total.